geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_07_Lab5_Ex2_Implement_Identity_Synch.md

 40. In the **Search** box, enter **Scotty.** This should display both of Scotty’s Microsoft 365 accounts.
 In the next few steps, you want to delete the second user account that was created by the sync process, which is the **XXYYZZa.xxxCustomDomainxxx.xxx** account.
 You need to do this so that you can add an email address to Scotty’s account that uses the XXYYZZa.xxxCustomDomainxxx.xxx domain; however, the system will prohibit you from adding this email address when this second account exists that already points to the XXYYZZa.xxxCustomDomainxxx.xxx domain.

-41. In the **Active users** list, select the **Scotty Heyward** account whose username is **Scotty@XXYYZZa.xxxCustomDomainxxx.xxx**, select the **More options** icon to the left of the username (the three dots stacked on top of each other), and then select **Delete user.**
+41. In the **Active users** list, select the circle and checkmark that appears when you hover your mouse to the left of the **Scotty Heyward** account whose username is **Scotty@XXYYZZa.xxxCustomDomainxxx.xxx** (do NOT select on the Display Name, which opens the Properties window).
+Once the checkmark appears to the left of the Display Name, select the **More options** icon to the left of the username (the three dots stacked on top of each other), and then select **Delete user.**

 42. On the **Delete this user?** page, select **Delete user**.
 Once the user is deleted, select **Close.**  <br/>

 	‎**Note:** If the deletion fails, then you will need to refresh the **Active users** list as the user’s sync status must be “**In cloud**”.

 43. You now need to update Scotty’s Microsoft 365 account to contain the email address that was assigned to his on-premises account.
 If you’ll recall, Scotty’s on-premises account originally had only one email address, which was his primary **SMTP** address of **Scotty@Adatum.com**.
-Previously in this task you changed th primary SMTP address of his on-premises account to **Scotty@XXYYZZa.xxxCustomDomainxxx.xxx.** You will need to do the same here for his Microsoft 365 account.
+Previously in this task you changed th primary SMTP address of his on-premises account to **Scotty@XXYYZZa.xxxCustomDomainxxx.xxx.** You will need to do the same here for his Microsoft 365 account. <br/>

-44. In **Internet Explorer**, select the **Exchange admin center** tab if you’re not already there.
+	In **Internet Explorer**, select the **mailboxes - Microsoft Exchange** tab if you’re not already there.
+In the **Exchange admin center**, it should be displaying the **mailboxes** tab for **recipients**.

-45. Select **Scotty Heyward** and then select the **pencil (edit)** icon in the menu bar.
+44. In the list of **mailboxes**, select **Scotty Heyward** and then select the **pencil (edit)** icon in the menu bar.

-46. In Scotty’s user account window, select the **email address** tab in the left-hand navigation pane.
+45. In Scotty’s user account window, select the **email address** tab in the left-hand navigation pane.

-47. In the **email address** tab, select the **plus (+)** sign to add a new address.
+46. In the **email address** tab, select the **plus (+)** sign to add a new address.

-48. In the **new email address** window, under **Email address type**, leave the default SMTP address type selected.
+47. In the **new email address** window, under **Email address type**, leave the default **SMTP** address type selected.

-49. In the **Email address** field, enter **Scotty@XXYYZZa.xxxCustomDomainxxx.xxx** (where XXYYZZa is your unique UPN Name provided by your lab hosting provider and xxxCustomDomainxxx.xxx is your lab hosting provider's custom domain name).
+48. In the **Email address** field, enter **Scotty@XXYYZZa.xxxCustomDomainxxx.xxx** (where XXYYZZa is your unique UPN Name provided by your lab hosting provider and xxxCustomDomainxxx.xxx is your lab hosting provider's custom domain name).

-50. Select the **Make this the reply address** check box and then select **OK**.   <br/>
+49. Select the **Make this the reply address** check box and then select **OK**.   <br/>

-	‎**Note:** Setting this check box will make this smtp address the primary SMTP address, and it will change the current primary SMTP address to an email alias.
+	‎**Important:** Setting this check box will make this smtp address the primary SMTP address, and it will change the current primary SMTP address to an email alias.

-51. You now need to create another email alias that matches the address of the XXYYZZa.xxxCustomDomainxxx.xxx accepted domain.
+50. You now need to create another email alias that matches the address of the XXYYZZa.xxxCustomDomainxxx.xxx accepted domain.
 On the email address tab, select the **plus (+)** sign to add a new email address.

-52. In the **new email address** window, under **Email address type**, leave the default SMTP address type selected.
+51. In the **new email address** window, under **Email address type**, leave the default **SMTP** address type selected.

-53. In the **Email address** field, you must enter the mail.onmicrosoft.com email address that you earlier found by querying the accepted domains in the Office 365 Exchange admin center for Exchange Online.   <br/>
+52. In the **Email address** field, you must enter the mail.onmicrosoft.com email address that you earlier found by querying the accepted domains in the Office 365 Exchange admin center for Exchange Online.   <br/>

 	‎Enter **Scotty@M365xZZZZZZ.mail.onmicrosoft.com** (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider) and then select **OK**.

-54. On the **email address** tab for Scotty, you should now see the following email addresses(the SIP address is for Teams, the SMTP address is Scotty’s primary email address, and the two smtp address are email aliases):
+53. On the **email address** tab for Scotty, you should now see the following email addresses(the **SIP** address is for Teams, the **SMTP** address is Scotty’s primary email address, and the two (lower-case) smtp addresses are email aliases):

 	- **SIP** - **Scotty@M365xZZZZZZ.onmicrosoft.com**